isomerpages/moe-bukittimahpri/_school-info/School Rules.md

 <strong>9.
 Examination Conduct and Behaviour</strong>
 <p align="justify">Students are expected to familiarise themselves with all pertinent information about the examinations and to adhere to the examination conduct stated below.
 </p><ul>
-            <li style="list-style-type: circle; text-align: justify;">Reporting time for school is as usual during examination days.
+            <li style="list-style-type: circle;">Reporting time for school is as usual during examination days.
 No extra time will be given for latecomers.</li>
             <li style="list-style-type: circle;">There will be no re-sitting of examination papers for students who are absent.
 Any student who is absent from any paper should produce a valid medical certificate.
 This should be submitted to his/her Form Teacher as soon as the student returns to school.</li>
  <li style="list-style-type: circle;">Students are not allowed to bring to the examination room, any notes, drawings, pictures, tracings, books, etc, other than those specially permitted by the examiner/invigilator. </li>
 <li style="list-style-type: circle;">Students are not allowed to interact nor pass anything to anyone during the examination.
 No borrowing of items is allowed.  </li>